mapersiani/cse15l-lab-reports/Lab2Report.md

 ### Part 3

 What I've learned:
 * In weeks 2 and 3 of lab I learned what the components of a URL are and each component does.
-I also learned how to run a server locally and remotely.
-Lastly, I learned the what symptoms, bugs, and filure-inducing inputs are.
+I also learned how to run a server locally and remotely and how to write a code to take input from the URL to do some neat things.
+Lastly, I learned the what symptoms, bugs, and filure-inducing inputs are and the proper termonology to "correct" code.